Home > Tips & Tricks > Harlequin Shrimp (Hymenocera picta) | The Strange Starfish-Eating Shrimp

 • Asterina starfish, a small species that’s generally considered a pest, is one of the starfish on the menu.
 Yay!
 If any of your reef-keeping friends or your local aquarium shops are struggling with asterina, you can ask them to keep them for you after removal from the tank.

 • You can buy starfish in bulk and freeze them.
+If they’re live, it’s fine if they’re quite large, that just means a longer feast for the shrimp.

 Conclusion